isomerpages/moe-ganengsengsch/_co-curriculum/Character & Citizenship Edn/Sexuality Education.md

 </thead>
 <tbody>
   <tr>
-    <td rowspan="4" class="tg-tsok">Respectful Relationships &amp; Safety</td>
+    <td class="tg-tsok" rowspan="4">Respectful Relationships &amp; Safety</td>
     <td class="tg-tsok">Levelling The Ground<br>Lesson 1<br>(60 mins)</td>
     <td class="tg-tsok">This lesson aims to help students think critically about gender stereotypes that exist in our society in the contexts of career and family (e.g. males typically perceived as main breadwinners and females typically perceived as main caregivers in the family), and the impact of these stereotypes on individuals.
 Students will learn to be aware of possible gender stereotypes that may affect one’s family and future decisions.
 They will also learn to reframe their perspectives and not judge others based on their own or others’ values and principles, with regard to gender stereotypes.</td>
 		<td class="tg-tsok">·         Understand that the value of a person is not tied to one’s gender and not conforming to gender stereotypes does not negate one’s gender identity.<br><br>·         Understand what gender stereotypes comprise, e.g. notions of masculinity and femininity vary over time and space, and are shaped by societal expectations.<br><br>·         Know that imposing gender stereotypes on oneself and others can limit one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided.<br></td>
     <td class="tg-tsok">*Lessons will be conducted during CCE lessons.*</td>
   </tr>
   <tr>
-    <td class="tg-tsok">2<br><br>(60 mins)</td>
+    <td class="tg-tsok">When Love Hurts<br>Lesson 2<br>(60 mins)</td><td>This lesson aims to help students recognise unhealthy relationships and build their help-seeking skills.
+Students will learn to identify potential signs of an unhealthy relationship and recognise the different forms of dating violence.
+They will get to understand why dating violence occurs, why victims often feel “trapped” in such unhealthy relationships, and how one can get out of such a relationship safely.
+Students will learn when, where and how to seek help from trusted adults (e.g. family, teachers, school counsellors) in the supportive environment that they have if they or their friends are involved in an unhealthy relationship.
-    <td class="tg-tsok">·         Know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support.<br><br>·         Recognise emotions caused by traumatic situations, e.g. bullying, abuse and dating violence, and understand the physiological and psychological, social impact on victims.<br><br>·         Understand that we need moral courage and wisdom to recognise and end relationships that are unhealthy and cause harm to our mental and emotional well-being.<br><br>·         Understand the importance of ensuring that non-verbal messages match with verbal ones, when communicating personal and emotional boundaries in a relationship.<br></td>
+		</td><td class="tg-tsok">·         Know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support.<br><br>·         Recognise emotions caused by traumatic situations, e.g. bullying, abuse and dating violence, and understand the physiological and psychological, social impact on victims.<br><br>·         Understand that we need moral courage and wisdom to recognise and end relationships that are unhealthy and cause harm to our mental and emotional well-being.<br><br>·         Understand the importance of ensuring that non-verbal messages match with verbal ones, when communicating personal and emotional boundaries in a relationship.<br></td>
-    <td class="tg-tsok">Lessons will be conducted during CCE lessons &amp; assembly sessions.</td>
+    <td class="tg-tsok">*Lessons will be conducted during CCE lessons.*</td>
   </tr>
   <tr>
     <td class="tg-tsok">3<br><br>(30 mins)</td>